Internet-Draft CoAP pubsub December 2024

 topic collection:

-A set of topic configurations.
-A topic collection is hosted as one collection resource at the broker, and its representation is the list of links to the topic resources corresponding to each topic configuration.
+A set of topic-configurations.
+A topic collection is hosted as one collection resource (See Section 3.1 on [I-D.ietf-core-interfaces]) at the broker, and its representation is the list of links to the topic resources corresponding to each topic-configuration.

 topic-configuration:

 A set of information concerning a topic, including its configuration and other metadata.
-A topic configuration is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
+A topic-configuration is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
 All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.
-Throughout this document the word "topic" and "topic-configuration" can be used interchangeably.
+Throughout this document the words "topic resource" and "topic-configuration resource" can be used interchangeably.

 topic-data resource: